kanaverse/kana-paper/paper.md

   In particular, the user does not need to upload large data files (up to 1 GB, depending on the number of cells and sequencing depth), which would otherwise incur a significant delay.
   Similarly, the app can show results near-instantaneously rather than blocking on multiple network requests of 1-5 MB each.
 - No issues with data ownership, enabling users to process sensitive datasets from the privacy of their own machine.
-  There is no need for users to trust the backend maintainers, as no backend even exists.
+  Users are not forced to trust the application maintainers to correctly handle and secure their datasets.
-  This is particularly relevant for patient-derived single-cell data, though neither of us are lawyers so users should seek their own legal advice here.
+  This is potentially useful in situations involving commercial secrets or patient data.
 - Effectively free compute, allowing us to pass on those savings to our users, i.e., kana can be used for free.
-  This is possible as each user brings their own computing power to the application, rather than requiring the maintainers to provision resources.
+  This is possible as each client supplies their own computing power to the application, instead of requiring the maintainers to provision resources.

 Client-side compute has interesting scalability characteristics compared to a traditional backend approach.
 Most obviously, we are constrained by the computational resources available on the client machine, which limits the size of any single dataset that can be analyzed by a particular client.